Six classes of food that provide us the nutrients and functioning agents to keep us healthy are listed below.

-Water is something that we do not keep track of as a daily intake but it is one of the most crucial ones.
-Water builds the transportation system of the body.
+Water is something that we do not keep track of as daily intake, but it is one of the most important ones.
+It builds the transportation system of the body.
 It carries nutrients from one part of the body to another.
-We have observed that Dear Son poops at least once in every 24 hours only if he drinks enough water. 🙂 Water removes waste products from the body.
+We have observed that Dear Son poops at least once every 24 hours only if he drinks enough water. 🙂 Water removes waste products from the body.

 Calcium, potassium, iron, and sodium are the four most important minerals a child needs.
 Calcium strengthens bones and teeth.
 Daily servings of milk, low-fat cheese, and yogurt ensure calcium intake.
 While Dear Son is fine with milk and cheese, he needs to focus more on the yogurt department.

-Body cannot make enough hemoglobin without enough iron.
-Iron-deficiency causes production of fewer red blood cells than normal.
-As a results, the cells do not get enough oxygen they need.
+The body cannot make enough hemoglobin without enough iron.
+Iron-deficiency causes the production of fewer red blood cells than usual.
+As a result, the cells do not get enough oxygen they need.
 Iron-deficiency causes fatigue and anemia.
 It can even delay the development of a child.
-Beef, pork, chicken, beans, salmon, grains, leafy green vegetables, and eggs are common sources of iron.
+Beef, pork, chicken, beans, salmon, grains, leafy green vegetables, and eggs are good sources of iron.

 We get enough sodium from the salt we use in our food.
 Sodium helps to maintain a healthy environment for cells.
 It is better to keep sodium intake lower because excessive of this may increase the blood pressure.
 When purchasing canned fruits, vegetables, soup, or pasta, it is better to pick the ones that do not have any added sodium or have low-sodium.